pote/philote/README.md

 Simplicity is one of the design goals for Philote, ease of deployment is another: you should be able to drop the binary in any internet-accessible server and have it operational.

 ## Philote in action

-This gif shows a [sample command line chat application](https://github.com/pote/jane) that connects to a Philote instance and enables users to exchange messages, this command line application uses the [Go philote client](#clients).
+This gif shows a [sample command line application](#cli) that connects to a Philote instance and enables users to exchange messages, this command line application uses the [Go philote client](#clients).

 ![sample](https://stuff.pote.io/Screen-Recording-2017-05-16-15-50-30-5ivJp0cbze.gif)